UF-Microcomputer-Museum/Hardware/README.md

 # UF Microcomputer Museum

 ## Description

 The goal of this project is to replicate the functionality of Nintendo's Famicom/NES system on an FPGA using solely open source tools and methods.
-Our secondary goal is to then create a system that educates the user on how computers or more specifically the Famicom/NES system works.
-This repository holds all the requisite code in order for our hardware to run, may make a seperate repository if we decide to create seperate software (possibly an IDE to make NES ROMs) to accompany our hardware.
+Our secondary goal is to then create a system that educates the user on how computers or, more specifically, how the Famicom/NES system works.
+This repository holds all the requisite code in order for our hardware to run, we may make a seperate repository if we decide to create seperate software (possibly an IDE to make NES ROMs) to accompany our hardware.

 ## Features